MaxTechnics/AHTFinder/README.md

 After this, you can safely close all windows.
 Eject the USB drive and plug it in the computer you want to test.

 #### Step 5: Starting the diagnostics
 Shut down the computer to test, press the power button and immediately hold down the `ALT/Option` key.
-When you see a boot menu, select the drive that is either called `AHT` or `EFI USB` (or something similar).
+When you see a boot menu, select the drive that is either called `AHT` or `EFI Boot` (or something similar).

 You have now succesfully started the diagnostic tool.
 Congratulations!

+### Converting legacy images
+Open Disk Utility and click on the Convert button.
+Select the image, rename it (add something like 'converted') and click on save.
+Now continue the process with the newly converted image

 ## Download codes in the script